 In accordance with Section 552a(e)(2) of the Privacy Act of 1974, DOT should ensure that any PII collected and maintained by the organization is accurate, relevant, timely, and complete for the purpose for which it is to be used, as specified in the Department's public notice(s).
+TRANSereve's WebApplicaiton has it's own interal process for ensuring that the correct types of info are inputted such as only letters included in name fields and not numbers etc.

-The FHWA ensures that the collection, use, and maintenance of information collected for operating the UPACS is relevant to the purposes for which it is to be used and to the extent necessary for those purposes; it is accurate, complete, and up to date.
+The FHWA ensures that the collection, use, and maintenance of information collected for operating the UPACS is relevant to the purposes for which it is to be used and to the extent necessary for those purposes; it is accurate, complete, and up-to-date.

-Users access their own PII through the UPACS Web site, which authenticates applicants through applicant-provided online ID and password, DOT-issued PIV card or Login.Gov via Okta credentials.
+Users access their own PII through the UPACS Web site, which authenticates applicants through applicant-provided online ID and password, DOT-issued PIV card or ORC credentials.
 Users may also change their PII at any time.
 Users may not access or change any log files or other monitoring-related information.